vlad17/vlad17.github.io/_posts/2016-07-17-ad-click-prediction.md

 Click-through happens very infrequently, much less than 50% of the time.
 For this reason, just training on all the data evenly would lead to a model that is much more educated in the negatives than the positives.
 By subsampling negatives by some rate \\(r\\) and magifying their gradients by \\(1/r\\) overall validity of the model can be maintained in terms of expected loss, but we also have the nice property that the probability we are correct **given** we have a true positive is the same as that for a true a true negative.

+## Evaluating Model Performance

+### Progressive Validation
+Use relative changes (compared to some initial baseline) in all performance metrics to achieve stability.

+### Deep Understanding Through Visualization

+## Confidence Estimates

+Because of the lack of linear algorithms for confidence estimates, a proxy based on the upper bound of model prediction change is used.
+\\[
+\left\vert\textbf{x}\cdot\textbf{w}\_{t}-\textbf{x}\cdot\textbf{w}\_{t+1}\right\vert
+\\]

+This proved "highly correlated" with actual confidence intervals in log-odds space using bootstrap for ground truth.

+## Calibrating Predictions

+As a sort of stop-gap measure, the model's average prediction rate \\(\hat{p}\\) over a batch of inputs is compared to the true rate of click-through, \\(p\\).
+If there's systematic bias in the model, it's corrected by an additional isotonic regression fitting \\(\hat{p}\\) to \\(p\\).

+## Automated Feature Management

+## Unsuccessful Experiments

+### Feature Hashing

+Using a hash to represent features instead of strings is a memory-saving trick that worked well in other contexts, but required too large of a dimension for the hashtable to be applicable (since collisions hurt accuracy).

+### Dropout

+Dropout is useful for vision but not here because in vision there is a dense amount of redundant information.

+### Feature Bagging

+### Feature Vector Normalization

 # Notes

 ## Observations

 * Fundamentally, it looks like RAM is the bottleneck to more AUC improvement: more RAM means more features, more features apparently always helped in the heavily regularized setting.
+* You can take a lot of seemingly required assumptions for online algorithm metadata, but still maintain accuracy.
+* Amazingly, the single value structure did not worsen performance.
+I was surprised that two different models, only one of which has a feature with a strong correlation with a shared feature, wouldn't have antagonistic gradient updates for the shared feature.

 ## Weaknesses

 * Certain recommendations seem unapplicable outside of companies with huge amountes of resources:
   * New floating point values?
 That must've been a whole re-write.
   * Exploring such a large space of approaches takes a lot of people and a lot of machines.
 There were probably a lot of failed approaches that didn't make it to the paper: to what extent is the approach presented here "overfit" to CTR prediction?
+Some of the "failed approaches" even mentioned in the paper don't have a good explanation behind them, which is indicative of the aforementioned problem.
-* It's unclear what kind of tradeoff considerations went into using [count-based learning rates](#computing-learning-rates-with-counts) - how much did using the approximation hurt accuracy?
+* It's unclear what lead to using [count-based learning rates](#computing-learning-rates-with-counts) or [prediciton calibration](#calibrating-predictions) - how much did these methods hurt accuracy.
 * How was distributed model training performed?
 Was parallelism at the per-model level (apparently not completely, with the [single value structure](#a-single-value-structure))?

 ## Strengths

-* Naive Bayes is a safe assumption when learning how adaptive to be for feature rates.
+* Naive Bayes can be safe assumption when learning how adaptive to be for feature rates.
+* Insane RAM savings through multiple ingenious, well-engineered solutions.
+* Simple methods are made predictive at scale.

 # Takeaways

 * To what degree do our non-Google problems, as readers, have such a large feature space?
 What can we adopt in systems from here when we have to deal with different tradeoffs?
+* Probabilistic feature selection is a novel, online method for both reducing noice and RAM use.
+It can definately be used elsewhere.

 # Open Questions